areed/mailchimp/README.md

 chimp.Ping()
 //"Everything's Chimpy"

-//refer to the Mailchimp API Docs for the required and optional
+//refer to the Mailchimp API Docs for the required and optional parameters for each
-//parameters for each routine and assemble them into a
-//a map[string]interface{}, excluding apikey filters := make(map[string]interface{})
-filters["status"] = "sent"
+//routine and assemble them into a map[string]interface{}, excluding apikey filters := make(map[string]interface{}) filters["status"] = "sent"
 parameters := make(map[string]interface{})
 parameters["filters"] = filters
+parameters["start"] = 0
+parameters["limit"] = 10

-//pass the map to the method
-result, err := chimp.Campaigns(parameters)
+//pass the parameter map to the method result, err := chimp.Campaigns(parameters)

 //Campaigns returns a struct with all constant return values correctly typed